stephcole/Project-Wiki/Setting-Up-the-Project.md

     - Navigate to a folder outside your current project
     - command: _python -m venv [name-of-virtual-env]_
     - **Be sure to activate the virtual environment before running any other commands!**
+    - Getting an error when trying to activate your virtual environment?
+Try running this command:
+      Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted

 # 3. Install Packages for the Project
 - Make sure you have the latest version of pip, the software that we use to install Django: